hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 ## Features

-- **Command-Line Interface (CLI):** Provides a terminal-like environment where users can execute commands within the JavaFX terminal window.
+- **Command-Line Interface (CLI):** Provides a commandLineTerminal-like environment where users can execute commands within the JavaFX commandLineTerminal window.
 - **Graphical User Interface (GUI):** Application has an elegant, easy-to-use graphical interface for an enhanced user experience.
 - **JSON Integration:** Uses Gson for saving/loading the project data in JSON format.
 - **Multi-platform Support:** Designed to work on Windows, macOS, and Linux with cross-platform capabilities.